yoyomaki/yoyomaki.github.io/pages/publpics/Fast_Sudoku_Solver.md

 <h4><a name="Fast Sudoku Solver"></a>Fast Sudoku Solver</h4>

-A generic way to solve a Sudoku puzzle is to use DFS.
-Here is a sample code1:
+A generic way to solve a Sudoku puzzle is to use recursion.
+Here is a sample code:

 ```cpp
 // determine the board is valid or not.